-The Specific Plan interfaces with twothree City documents that direct and regulate land useand development: the General Plan and, Land Use Code, and Redevelopment Planfor the National City Redevelopment Project.
-The Downtown Specific Plan (DSP) is also related; while not directly applicable to lands within the Westside Specific Plan Area, the DSP establishes the development vision and urban form for the adjacent downtown area.
+The Specific Plan interfaces with two City documents that direct and regulate land use and development: the General Plan and Land Use Code.
+The Downtown Specific Plan (DSP) is also related; while not directly applicable to lands within the Westside Specific Plan Area, theDSP establishes the development vision and urban form for the adjacent downtown area.